deckhouse/virtualization/images/virt-artifact/patches/README.md

 #### `014-delete-apiserver.patch`
 Do not create Kubevirt APIService.

-#### `015-pdb-rename.patch`
+#### `015-rename-core-resources.patch`
-Create a PodDisruptionBudgets with generateName "dvpinternal-disruption-budget-"
+Replace "kubevirt" with "kubevirt-internal-virtualziation" in the core resource names.